GUILD OF NATURAL SCIENCE ILLUSTRATORS ANNUAL

 AI is the elephant in every room right now, and artists have found themselves in a particularly sensitive and rapidly changing position.
 All artists, whether they have integrated generative AI or resist it, will be affected by its ethical and legal questions.
 What do artists do with this new world?
 What rights do they have (or not have) when dealing with AI?
 Where should one be looking for information?
 What sorts of legal or technological changes could be on the horizon?

-This panel will feature two lawyers who are each working in different ways on behalf of artists.
-We will hear their perspectives on the latest in AI news and what they think artists and other creatives need to know.
+We will hear our panelists' perspectives on the latest in AI news and what they think artists and other creatives need to know.

 This 60-minute panel will consist of brief introductions from each speaker, followed by moderated discussion and an open Q&A. Registered attendees will have the opportunity to submit questions in advance or during the live discussion.